minecraft-access/minecraft-access/docs/content/config.md

 ## Position Narrator

-These configs are under `General` section in the config file and config menu.
+These configs are under `Other Configurations` section in the config file and config menu.

 | Configuration            | Default Value      | Description                                                                                          |
 |--------------------------|--------------------|------------------------------------------------------------------------------------------------------|